spatialos/gdk-for-unity/docs/modules/transform-sync/utilities.md

 # Transform utilities

-The transform synchronization module includes a [`TransformUtils`]({{urlRoot}}/api/transform-synchronization/transform-utils) class, populated with a set of static methods that make it nicer to use the feature module.
+The transform synchronization module includes a [`TransformUtils`]({{urlRoot}}/api/transform-synchronization/transform-utils) class, populated with a set of static methods that makes it nicer to use the feature module.

 ## Type conversion methods